isomerpages/cris-precise/news-and-events/editorial-features/_posts/2024-03-18-post-From Start Up to Scale Up: Tracing NovogeneAIT Genomics’ NPM Journey.md

 data quality.
 To address this, we create a robust sample-to-data delivery workflow and maximise economies of scale.
 The success of the SG10K_Health and PRECISE-SG100K projects has allowed us to scale effectively.
-In fact, our scale prompted us to establish our own logistics hub and pilot a proprietary Novogene Customer Service System (CSS), enabling customers to easily track their samples through a user-friendly portal.</p>
+In fact, our scale prompted us to establish our own logistics hub and a proprietary Customer Service System (CSS), enabling customers to easily track their samples through a user-friendly portal.</p>
 <h4><strong>What is on the horizon for NovogeneAIT Genomics?</strong></h4>
 <p>We are sincerely grateful and honoured for the opportunity to contribute
 to both the SG10K_Health and PRECISE-SG100K projects, and we are enthusiastic about the prospect of continuing this engagement into the next phase of NPM.
-On a business level, our goal is distinct—to maintain leadership in the sequencing field by prioritising cost-effectiveness, enhancing customer experience, and ensuring the highest level of data quality.</p>
+On a business level, our goal is clear—to maintain leadership in the sequencing field by prioritising cost-effectiveness, enhancing customer experience, and ensuring the highest level of data quality.</p>
 <p>To achieve this, we are committed to invest in several key areas.
 First
 and foremost, we will focus on upskilling our team, ensuring that they